CaliStyle/trailpack-proxy-cart/README.md

 ```

 ## Shops
 A shop represents a physical location that sells a product.
 When taxes and shipping are calculated per product, they are calculated by the nearest shop to the destination of an order.
 This means that the same product can be sold in multiple stores and shipped from different locations which may effect shipping and tax rates.
+They also track on hand inventory and inventory lead time.

 ## Products
 A Product is a Physical or Digital item.